 Benedictine University is located in Lisle, Illinois, just 25 miles west of Chicago, and has branch campuses in Springfield, Illinois, and Mesa, Arizona.
 Founded as a Catholic university in 1887, Benedictine enrolls nearly 10,000 students in 56 undergraduate and 19 graduate programs.
-Forbes magazine named Benedictine among "America's Top Colleges" for the sixth consecutive year in 2016.
-A 2016 PayScale Inc. report ranked BenU one of the top 10 colleges in Illinois for return on investment and in the top 20 percent nationally.
+Forbes magazine named Benedictine among "America's Top Colleges" for the fifth consecutive year in 2017.

 The Annual Security Report and Annual Fire Safety Report are available at ben.edu/police.